FShiwani/axle-self-driving-car/README.md

 ## Feature List
 * Automatic Stop - The car automatically stops when a red object is detected by the camera.
 (Completed)
 * Collision Avoidance - The car automatically stops when it detects an obstacle obstructing it's path.
 (TBD)
+* Lane Following - The car can follow a specified track laid out by 2 same color wide markings on both sides.
+(TBD)

 ## Library Dependencies
 * opencv_python‑3.2.0